STAIRlab/sees/docs/library/1_Modeling/Uniaxial_Material/index.md

 # UniaxialMaterial Library

-This command is used to construct a `UniaxialMaterial` object which represents a single-variable work-conjugate relationship (e.g., uniaxial stress-strain, force-deformation, etc.).
+The `opensees.uniaxial` module (or `uniaxialMaterial` Tcl command) provide access to the library of models implementing the [`UniaxialMaterial`](/OpenSeesRT/developer/architecture/class_interface/material/UniaxialMaterial/) interface.
+This interface represents a scalar-valued work-conjugate relationship (e.g., uniaxial stress-strain, force-deformation, etc.) that is generally path-dependent.

 The valid queries to any uniaxial material when creating an [`ElementRecorder`] are `strain`, `stress`, and `tangent`.
 Some materials